Download the PHP package pdphilip/elasticlens without Composer

 Embedded Relationship Builder Methods:

-By default, the base model will be observed for changes (saves) and deletions.
+By default, the Base Model is observed for changes (saves) and deletions.
 When the Base Model is deleted, the corresponding Index Model will also be deleted, even in cases of soft deletion.

 Handling Embedded Models

-When you define a fieldMap() with embedded fields, the related models are also observed.
+The related models are also observed when you define a fieldMap() with embedded fields.
 For example:

 However, to ensure these observers are loaded, you need to reference the User model explicitly: